How Much Does General Liability Insurance Cost in North Carolina?

 Provide clean, accurate underwriting information

-When underwriting your policy, insurers assess industry classification, annual revenue, and employee count to establish your rating tier.
-A Raleigh biotech startup with five employees faces different liability exposures than a Durham marketing consultancy since pharmaceutical development carries product liability risks that marketing doesn't.
-Verify your NAICS code and revenue projections to prevent mid-term adjustments that increase costs retroactively by 15% to 25%.
+When underwriting your policy, insurers look at industry classification, annual revenue and employee count to set your rating tier.
+A Raleigh biotech startup with five employees carries different liability exposure than a Durham marketing consultancy.
+Pharmaceutical development carries product liability risk that marketing work doesn't.
+Verify your NAICS code and revenue projections up front.
+Getting either wrong can trigger a mid-term adjustment that raises your costs retroactively by 15% to 25%.

 • shoppingCart icon